Controlled Gate Networks: Theory and Application to Eigenvalue Estimation: Discussion and outlook

 \section{Discussion and outlook}

 We have introduced a new scheme for quantum circuit design called controlled gate networks.
-A controlled gate network is a set of controlled operations such that any two operations can be transformed into each other by inserting or removing a small number of gates called transformation gates.
-Rather than reducing the complexity of individual unitary operations, the goal is to toggle between the required unitary operations with the fewest number of gates.
+Rather than reducing the complexity of individual unitary operations, the goal is to toggle between the required unitary operations with the fewest number of CNOT gates.
+We have discussed the general theory of controlled reversal gates and show that linear combinations of unitary operators can be implemented with fewer CNOT gates using controlled gate networks when the unitary operators have similar structures.

-We have demonstrated the method with two examples.
-The first is a variational subspace calculation for a two-qubit system.
-The second example is estimating the eigenvalues of a two-qubit Hamiltonian using the Rodeo Algorithm.
-For the two examples presented here, the reduction in gate complexity using controlled gate networks is substantial.
-We found an approximately five-fold reduction in the number of CNOT gates for the two-qubit variational subspace example.
-We have also demonstrated a five-fold reduction in the number of CNOT gates need for the two-qubit Rodeo Algorithm implementation.
-In the Supplemental Materials, we show that the generalization of the Rodeo Algorithm calculation for $N$ qubits yields an even more substantial factor of 20 reduction in the number of two-qubit entangling gates for large $N$ when using controlled reversal gates.
+We then demonstrated the new approach with three examples.
+The first is a variational subspace calculation using QAOA for a two-qubit system.
+As measured by the Qiskit transpiler, the use of controlled gate networks produces a factor of $5$ reduction in the number of CNOT gates and about a factor $4$ in the number of single qubit gates.
+While there are more powerful transpiling software tools available, our use of the Qiskit transpiler for both the standard approach and the controlled gate network approach gives some measure of the relative efficiencies of the two approaches.